Here Comes The Bride. AND Here Come The Bills! How to enjoy summer weddings, and survive the wedding expense blues, without going broke.

 Weddings are expensive and not just for the bride and groom.
 But weddings are also such special events – everyone is unique.

 In 2015, American Express Spending & Saving Tracker estimated the cost of attending a wedding at $673.
-Up 14% from the year before, so you can assume 2016’s cost to attend a wedding will exceed $700.
+This was up 14% from the year before, so you can assume the typical wedding expenses, for each attendee, will easily exceed $700 today.
+(Here’s a cool budgeting tip: if you don’t know how much something will cost, first try googling it.)

-If you are at the wedding party, you will go through even more cash.
+If you are in the wedding party, you will go through even more cash.
 And if you have multiple ceremonies to attend, the math gets scary!

-Short of boycotting the whole notion of weddings and begging your friends to elope, you need a few ways to reduce some of the expenses.
-So here are five hacks so you can celebrate their big day, get your shot at catching the bouquet, and not go broke:
+Short of boycotting the whole notion of weddings and begging your friends to elope, you need a few wedding hacks to keep some of the expenses under control as a guest.
+So here are five proven tips for celebrating their big day, get your shot at catching the bouquet, and all without going broke:

 5 Wedding Hacks to Not Go Broke